 Why is that?

 I faced heavy rainfall and low clouds en route to my destination airport, which was unsuitable for a Cessna 172.
-I decided to get back to the airport immediately before the situation got worse.
+I decided to return to the airport immediately before the situation worsened.

 And many student pilots make this mistake repeatedly.

 But I hope you will be smart enough to check the weather every time before you take off.

 12. Not acknowledging the significance of preflight inspection.

 New student pilots are always very excited to get up there.

 In the excitement of flying, student pilots underestimate the importance of preflight inspection.